 What is an OSA?

-The online study-choice assistants (OSA) are a free service offered by the University of Freiburg.
-Subject-specific sample exercises, videos, and a quiz for comparing expectations with reality give you practical insight into day-to-day teaching and learning in a particular subject.
-After completing all of the modules for a subject, you’ll be able to better judge whether it really meets your expectations and wishes.
+The online study choice assistants (OSA) are a free service offered by the University of Freiburg.
+They provide subject-specific sample exercises, videos, and a quiz for comparing your expectations with reality, giving you a glimpse into day-to-day teaching and learning in a particular subject.
+After completing the activities, you’ll be better able to judge whether a particular degree is a good fit for your expectations and aspirations.

 You can complete the OSA anonymously.
 The results are intended for you alone and are not stored or used by the University of Freiburg.